HL7/US-Core/input/pagecontent/sdoh.md

 {% include img-med.html img="sdoh_condition.svg" caption="Example of SDOH Grouping Value set in US Core Condition Codes Value Set" %}

 #### Assessment Codes
-US Core has created the [US Core Common SDOH Assessments] ValueSet - commonly asked social questions as identified by [FindHelp.org], a social service assistance tool, and <span class="bg-success" markdown="1"> the PRAPARE, Hunger Vital Sign, AHC-HRSN screening tools referenced in USCDI v2.</span><!-- new-content -->  This is not intended to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
+US Core has created the [US Core Common SDOH Assessments] ValueSet - commonly asked social questions as identified by [FindHelp.org], a social service assistance tool, and  the PRAPARE, Hunger Vital Sign, AHC-HRSN screening tools referenced in USCDI v2.
+This is not intended to replicate the complexities and robustness of the FHIR Questionnaire and QuestionnaireResponse resources developed for SDOH assessment screening tools and other questionnaires.
 The Gravity Project is working on a more comprehensive set of codes to meet these challenges and this guide may leverage that work in the future.

 ---